ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

 !!! abstract "[US-AM-01] Reliability and correctness {{demand_mandatory}}"
-    As a <b>teacher</b>, I want the archiving process to be reliable, so that I can trust that all relevant data is archived and I do not have to worry about it.
+    As a <b>teacher</b>, I want the archiving process to be reliable, so that I can trust that all relevant data is archived, and I do not have to worry about it.

-    As a <b>legal staff member</b>, I want the archiving process to be automatically testet to work correctly, so that I can trust that the data is archived correctly and can be retrieved in case of legal disputes.
+    As a <b>legal staff member</b>, I want the archiving software to be reliablly tested to ensure that it works correctly.
+Otherwise I can not trust that the data is archived correctly and can be retrieved and used in case of legal disputes.

     As a <b>Moodle administrator</b>, I want to know which versions of Moodle, PHP, and my DBMS are tested and work.